vippsas/vipps-login-api/api-guide/important-information.md

 offer the user the possibility to log in to her existing account (using the old login method) and then link the account to Vipps.

-It is also recommended on "my page" or similar in the website to provide the option for logged in users that has not yet linked their profile to Vipps to do so, for an easier login the next time.
+It is also recommended on "my page" or similar on the website to provide the option for logged-in users that has not yet linked their profile to Vipps to do so, for an easier login the next time.
 This just means to provide the "login with Vipps"-button and linking the ID from Vipps with this account.